 Ismail Ćidić, president of the pro-democracy Bosnian Advocacy Center, said Karadžić has served as an inspiration for some of the 21st century's worst terrorist attacks so far, including the killing of 77 people at a Norwegian summer camp in 2011 and the New Zealand mosque attack that killed 50 people last week.

 In Serbia, Karadžić is still regarded as an "inspiration and a hero for a huge majority of the Serbs of my age who, just like myself, do not remember a second of the war and genocide," Ćidić said.

-“Only 15 percent of Serbs in Bosnia consider Radovan Karadžić as a war criminal.
-The others, including the political elites, glorify his legacy,” he said.
-“Do not get ever surprised if the new Karadžićs reappear.
-We have warned you.”
+"Only 15% of Serbs in Bosnia consider Radovan Karadžić as a war criminal.
+The others, including the political elites, glorify his legacy," he said.
+"Do not get ever surprised if the new Karadžićs reappear.
+We have warned you."

 Two years ago, ICTY convicted Ratko Mladić, the Bosnian Serb general whose forces carried out the worst massacre in Europe since World War II, of genocide and other crimes and sentenced him to life in prison.
 He was arrested in 2011 after many years on the run.

 Towards the end of the war in the former Yugoslavia, Bosnian Serb forces overran what was supposed to be a U.N.-protected safe haven at Srebrenica and systematically murdered 8,000 Muslim men and boys.